hapax/hapax.github.io/assets/reading.md

 #### A cubic example

 This is all very nice but it is a bit formal.
-Can we see particles popping into and out of existence slightly more explicitly?
+Can we see particles popping into and out of existence in an explicit example?
 Let's consider the simplest nontrivial example, a perturbed harmonic oscillator with Hamiltonian